thedevdavid/digital-garden/README.md

 Configure:
 Set `NEXT_PUBLIC_UMAMI_SCRIPT_URL` & `NEXT_PUBLIC_UMAMI_WEBSITE_ID` environment variables on your `.env.local` file and on Vercel dashboard.

+#### Plausible

+Plausible is a simple, lightweight, open-source alternative to Google Analytics.
+You can read more about it on [Plausible website](https://plausible.io/).

+Configure:
+Set `NEXT_PUBLIC_PLAUSIBLE_DOMAIN` & `NEXT_PUBLIC_PLAUSIBLE_SCRIPT_URL` environment variables on your `.env.local` file and on Vercel dashboard.
+If you're concerned about ad blockers, you can proxy the plausible script through your own domain.
+You can read more about it [here](https://plausible.io/docs/proxy/guides/nextjs).

 #### Other analytics providers

 Supporting other analytics providers are in progress.
 Feel free to open an issue if you have any suggestions or a PR if you want to implement it yourself.